Exeter-West Greenwich Regional School District

 Exeter-West Greenwich Regional School District (EWG) is a public school district in Kent County and Washington County, Rhode Island, United States, serving the rural towns of Exeter and West Greenwich in the south-central part of the state.
 The school district was founded in 1956 and serves approximately 1,600 students.
-It is one of only four multi-town school districts in the state of Rhode Island, the others being Bristol Warren Regional School District, Chariho Regional School District, and Foster-Glocester School District.
+It is one of four multi-town school districts in the state of Rhode Island.